crimanlor/tribook/readme.md

 - Admin functionalities to modify or delete apartments.
 - Search functionality based on guest capacity, price, city, and available dates.
-- Map integration to show the location of the apartment on Google Maps.

 ## Installation and Setup